State appellate court reinstates life prison sentence in child abuse case

 The federal charges were made public after the state appellate court overturned his state convictions.

-The case took a turn in 2022 when the U.S. Supreme Court ruled in a challenge filed by Victor Manuel Castro-Huerta that the state shared jurisdiction with federal prosecutors in cases where a non-tribal member victimizes a tribal member within reservation land or Indian Country.
+The case took a turn in 2022 when the U.S. Supreme Court ruled in a challenge filed by Victor Manuel Castro-Huerta that the state shares jurisdiction with federal prosecutors in cases where a nontribal member victimizes a tribal member within reservation land or Indian Country.

 The ruling meant in Bragg’s case that the state did have the right to prosecute Bragg for the 2014 crimes, if it so chose.

-The Tulsa County District Attorney’s Office on April 13 signaled it was seeking to exercise its jurisdiction in Bragg’s case when it requested he be transported to Oklahoma Department of Corrections custody so he could serve out his sentence, according to a court filing in Bragg’s federal case.
+The Tulsa County District Attorney’s Office signaled on April 13 that it was seeking to exercise its jurisdiction in Bragg’s case when it requested that he be transported to Oklahoma Department of Corrections custody so he could serve out his sentence, according to a court filing in Bragg’s federal case.

 The new Tulsa World app offers personalized features.
 Download it today.